 Information for International Students

 We appreciate and recognize that many of our students will be unable to travel home as they had previously planned.
-We are working with our schools and colleges, and with others to help accommodate the evolving needs of this important part of our campus community.
+We are working with our schools and colleges, and with others across the University, to help accommodate the evolving needs of this important part of our campus community.
 Our international students continue to worry about their family, friends and loved ones from afar.

 The Center for International Services continues to offer care and support to these students.
 It can be reached by calling 315.443.2457 or email firstname.lastname@example.org.